PARTICIPANTS

 The Province of British Columbia

 The Province of B.C. provided a land grant to RMOW to accommodate the development of the Village.
-A portion of the site – the Whistler Athlete Centre – will be accommodated on a long-term lease to the proposed Whistler Legacy Society who will be responsible for managing the day to day operation of the Whistler Athlete Centre.
+A portion of the site – the Whistler Athlete Centre – is leased on a long-term basis to the Whistler Sports Legacy Society who are responsible for managing the day to day operation of the Whistler Athlete Centre.

 The Government of Canada